caraya/gulp-starter-2021/src/md-content/virtual-reality-then-and-now.md

   <figcaption>Colossal Cave Adventure on VT100 terminal - <a href="https://commons.wikimedia.org/w/index.php?curid=33164592">By Autopilot</a></figcaption>
 </figure>

 Colossal Cave Adventure was one of the first teletype games and was massively popular in the computer community of the late 1970s, with numerous ports and modified versions being created based on Woods' source code.
-Through its successors, it also influenced the creation of the MUD and computer role-playing game genres.
-In 2019 was inducted into the World Video Game Hall of Fame by The Strong and the International Center for the History of Electronic Games.
+Through its successors, it also influenced the creation of MUDs and  the computer role-playing game genres.
+In 2019 was inducted into the World Video Game Hall of Fame by the International Center for the History of Electronic Games.

 <figure>
   <img src='https://rivendellweb.net/blog/wp-content/uploads/2022/11/ADVENT_-_Crowther_Woods.png' width='668'>